MFA 2014-2015 App (PDF)

 Welch Center for Graduate and Professional Studies

 Baltimore, Maryland 21204-2794

-New students are required to submit an enrollment agreement along with a nonrefundable $500 deposit by April 18 to hold a place in the program.
-This deposit will be credited towards the tuition charges for the following semester.
+Students accepted into the program must submit an enrollment agreement along with a nonrefundable $500 deposit to hold a place in the program.
+This deposit will be credited toward tuition charges for the next semester.